Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/game-challenge-rules.typ

   column-gutter: 10pt,

   [
-    - *Corner* #sym.dash.em One of four 12” x 12” locations in which Mobile Goals can be Placed.
+    - *Corner* #sym.dash.em One of four 12" x 12" locations in which Mobile Goals can be Placed.
 The Corners are bounded by the inner edges of the Field Perimeter and the outer edge of the associated white tape lines.
 The Corner is defined as the foam tile and tape line themselves; it is not a 3-dimensional volume.
-      - *Negative Corner* #sym.dash.em A Corner of the field, designated by the “-” sign on the stickers applied to the top of the Field Perimeter.
+      - *Negative Corner* #sym.dash.em A Corner of the field, designated by the “-" sign on the stickers applied to the top of the Field Perimeter.
-      - *Positive Corner* #sym.dash.em A Corner of the field, designated by the “+” sign on the stickers applied to the top of the Field Perimeter.
+      - *Positive Corner* #sym.dash.em A Corner of the field, designated by the “+" sign on the stickers applied to the top of the Field Perimeter.
     - #vex-rule[SC5] A Mobile Goal is considered Placed in a Corner if it meets the following criteria:
       - a.
 The Mobile Goal's base is contacting the Corner (i.e., the Floor and/or white tape line).
       - b.
-It is “upright.”
-For the purposes of this definition, a Mobile Goal is considered “upright” if no contact is being made between its Stake (and/or any Rings on this Stake) and the Floor or Field Perimeter.
+It is “upright."
+For the purposes of this definition, a Mobile Goal is considered “upright" if no contact is being made between its Stake (and/or any Rings on this Stake) and the Floor or Field Perimeter.
       - c.
 Contact with a Robot is irrelevant, as long as all other criteria are met
     - Note: Only one Mobile Goal may be considered Placed in each Corner.
   ],